The information in this article is up to date through tax year 2019 (taxes filed in 2020).

 For more information, read 5 Myths About Filing Taxes Online.

-What if I don’t have everything I need?
+What if I don’t have everything I need to file my taxes?

 Feeling unprepared can make anyone nervous.
 In that case, it’s useful to have a list of items you’ll need to have when you file.
 Take a look at our recommended tax filing checklist here.